sagecodes/intro-tableau/README.md

 A method of collecting information and *telling a story* with it to help make decisions.

-The data analyitcs role varies greatly from company to company but a lot of the core skillset is the same / very similar!
+The data analytics role varies greatly from company to company but a lot of the core skillset is the same / very similar!

-### Who uses Data Analyitcs
+### Who uses Data Analytics

 Probably ANY modern company.